Pusher (film series): Pusher (1996)

 The first film follows Frank for a week, a mid-level drug dealer who becomes indebted to his supplier, Milo.
 It depicts his depravity and how his actions force him further and further out on thin ice while revealing the bittersweet relationship he has with his girlfriend, Vic.

 The film was a success, not only in Denmark, but internationally, and launched both Refn's and Mads Mikkelsen's careers.

 Pusher II (2004)

 The second film follows Frank's low-level criminal sidekick, Tonny.
-It illustrates how Tonny is rooted in an evil spiral of crime and drugs, his relationship towards his notorious, cynical father and how he adapts to the consequence of becoming a father himself.
+It illustrates how Tonny is rooted in a spiral of crime and drugs, his relationship towards his notorious, cynical father and how he adapts to the consequence of becoming a father himself.
 According to film critic Robert Abele of the Los Angeles Times "in Refn's skilled street-realist hands, the child becomes a potent, wailing metaphor for Tonny's own dilemma of rudderless need".